 When the thought of a videogame can bring you back to a specific time and place, you can say that it’s been saved to your “Memory Card”.
 In this column, we take a look at these saved states and the games that take us back.

 When I have an idea for this column, it’s generally something from my childhood.
-A tale from ages past that only exists as a hazy image in my mind—a story whose tangible reality is not much different in your mind as the reader as it is in my own.
+A tale from ages past that only exists as a hazy image in my mind—a story whose tangible reality is not much different in the reader’s mind as it is in my own.

-Today’s entry is a little different, though.
+Today’s entry is a little different.
 This memory is a story of Christmas, but from 2014 rather than 2000.

 For the past several years, I’ve taken care of my parents’ house while they lived in New York.
-I wouldn’t exactly say that it’s the house I grew up in, but after living here for nearly 20 years, maybe I should reconsider.
-I survived middle school and high school and college all in this house, as well as my career as a professional web programmer and my beginnings as a game developer.
-My brother had been in and out of the house on occasion as well—but, after he moved to San Fransisco a few years ago, that all stopped and I’d been the house’s sole occupant.
+I wouldn’t say that it’s the house I grew up in, but after living here for nearly 20 years, maybe I should reconsider.
+I survived middle school and high school and college in this house, as well as beginning my career as a programmer.
+My brother had been in and out of the house on occasion as well—but after he moved to San Fransisco a few years ago, that all stopped and I’d been the house’s sole occupant.

-It was little more than a month ago that my parents finally sold the house in New York and moved back to Florida, and they were still settling in when my brother decided that he was coming out to spend the week of Christmas with the family.
+It was little more than a month ago that my parents finally sold the house in New York and moved back to Florida, and they were still settling in when my brother decided he was coming out to spend Christmas with the family.
 Before I knew it, the house was full of people again.

 My entire family.